Mohit1098/Scale-sim/README.md

 ## Adding Memory Delay to SCALE-SIM

-A commit named Logging my changes shows all the changes made.
+A commit named "Logging my changes" shows all the changes made.